Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/01-Catching-The-Ruby-Train/README.md

 ## Overview/TT I

-### TT: Why Ruby?
+### TT: Why Ruby / Syntax Overview / Setup Activity

 _TODO_

-### TT: Syntax Overview / Activity Setup

-_TODO_

 ## In Class Activity I

-### Language Features (30 Minutes)
+### Language Features

 _TODO: Create list of language features to assign to student groups._

-- Form into small groups of 3 to 4 students.
+- Form students into 5 groups.
-- Anticipate 4 to 6 student groups.
-Adjust presentation time according to total number of groups formed.
-- Target 11 minute presentations for 4 groups or less, ~7.5 minute presentations for more than 4 groups.
 - Assign a Ruby language feature to each group.
-Announce target presentation time.
+- Announce target presentation time: each group will be responsible for an 8 minute presentation.
 - Each group will create a short slide deck describing the language feature they've been assigned.

 ## In Class Activity II

-### Language Feature Presentations (40 Minutes)
+### Language Feature Presentations

 - Each group will deliver an approximately 8 minute presentation on the assigned Ruby topic.